-Students can also check the following resources to obtain alternative text formats on their own without having to go through DSS:
+Students can also check the following book sellers to obtain alternative text formats on their own without having to make a request through DSS: